gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 In Processing, the setup() function is executed only once right after the "Run" button is pressed.
-In this case, it creates a window of size 1200x600 pixels and then initializes 'env' and 'cmd'.
+In this case, it creates a window of size 1200x600 pixels and then it initializes 'env' and 'cmd'.

 ![Initial window.](imgs/processing_screen_highlight_2.png)